Angry-Biscuit/Jinu-Kim/README.md

 Graduate student at Yonsei University, majaoring in Statistics and Data Science.

-Research interests: noisy labels, self-supervised representation learning, etc.
+Research interests: noisy labels, self-supervised representation learning, and so on.

 https://ml.yonsei.ac.kr
 <!---